 It came from three local piss heads who’d frozen en-route on their way home from the local pub to watch the spectacle unfold.

 ‘Whhoaa whooaa’, Chris bellowed for the benefit of a growing number of onlookers.
-He raised both of his hands in mock surrender to me, the psycho queen launching her purse bag around with loose change spilling out all over the place.
+He raised both of his hands in mock surrender to me, the psycho queen launching her bag around with loose change spilling out all over the place.
 ‘Cheat.
 Liar.
 Scumbag’, I shouted at him.

 ‘Dump him love’ some middle-aged women imparted their wisdom.
 ‘They’re all the same’.

 Mark and horsetails said they were leaving.
 He took hold of her hand and they got into her car and sped away.
 ‘You’re finished.
 I’m sorry, Mel’.

 No…. don’t… pleeeaaaassse’, I bawled whilst around me, people began falsely diverting themselves, conversations awkwardly resumed and laughter floated above my head.

 That night, I turned up at his house at 3am.
 I threw some pebbles at his window to try and wake him, you know like they do in the movies.
 When that didn’t work, I phoned his mobile.
 It rang out.
 I rang him again.
 I left a message on his voicemail, begging him to open the door.
 I rang him again, and left a similar message to the first.

 Something told me that sitting outside his house like a teenage groupie outside a hotel room wasn’t such a good idea, but losing him was worst pain i had ever felt in my life and I couldn’t be reasoned with.
 I actually thought I was going to die.

 I rang his house again at 8 am and his mum answered and said he wasn’t there and practically hung up on me.

 ‘Damn‘, I thought.

 So seconds later I called back.
 ‘I could change my accent maybe…get him that way’, came my after-thought, but a little voice in my head said ‘Yes Melanie, that’s probably a step too far…’